-Figure 2: EHCPLT will not affect awards from tranches 1 and 2 that are below the threshold

-Finally, ARConnect may also consider deploying a less costly technology that may not meet BEAD requirements for reliable broadband service (while otherwise satisfying the program's technical requirements), because no technology meeting the reliable broadband service requirements can be deployed for less than the EHCPLT at a given location.
+Figure 2: EHCPLT will not affect awards from tranches 1 and 2 that are below the threshold requirements for reliable broadband service (while otherwise satisfying the program's technical requirements), because no technology meeting the reliable broadband service requirements can be deployed for less than the EHCPLT at a given location.
 Specifically, low-Earth-orbit satellite internet service will be considered for CBGs where no priority or non-priority bids solicited are below the EHCPLT.
 This will only be done as a final measure to ensure internet is deployed to 100% of eligible unserved or underserved locations, as per BEAD requirements.